HiterretiH/osu_autohost/README.md

 1. Download this repository
 2. Fill in config.py (see below)
 3. Run main.py with python
-- If you want to stop the bot, just press ctrl+c in console window, bot will automatically close the lobby and stop running
+- If you want to stop the bot, just press ctrl+c in the console window, bot will automatically close the lobby and terminate

 # How to correctly fill config.py
 Open it with any text editor and fill with your data.
 Variable notation: